1. What do you mean by ReactJS?

 21. What happens during the lifecycle of a React component?

-A standout amongst the most valuable parts of React is its segment lifecycle — so seeing precisely how segments components after some time is instrumental in building a viable application. (interview questions on react js)
+Answer: A standout amongst the most valuable parts of React is its segment lifecycle — so seeing precisely how segments components after some time are instrumental in building a viable application.

 22. Advantages of React Native?